VrdaRehman01/PIAIC/Lecture 09/README.md

 ## ✨ PIAIC Lecture 9: Sunday Session Recap by Warda Rehman
-Welcome to the second session of the **PIAIC Certified Cloud Native AI Program!** held on held on September 29, 2024.
+Welcome to the ninth session of the **PIAIC Certified Cloud Native AI Program!** held on held on September 29, 2024.
 In this session, we explored essential concepts in Python and cloud-based development, helping us build a strong foundation for AI programming.
 We started by setting up **Google Colab**, an online coding environment that makes Python coding easier and more accessible.
 Then, we learned how to **download external Python files**, import helper functions, and even generate an **API key** for Google’s **Gemini AI**.

 Moving further, we dived into **functions**, understanding their importance, how to define them, and the difference between `print()` and `return()`.
 We also explored **dynamic vs. static functions**, learned how to store functions in variables, and discussed how Python uses **modules** to break large programs into smaller, reusable parts.